10 Top-Rated Tourist Attractions in Brighton

 Address: 52-55 Trafalgar Street, Brighton

-Located just a few miles from Brighton, the Bluebell Railway is a fascinating piece of Britain's engineering heritage.
+Just a few miles from Brighton, the Bluebell Railway is a fascinating piece of Britain's engineering heritage.
 Running some 11 miles along the border between East and West Sussex, this fully functional railway operates between Sheffield Park and East Grinstead.
-From there, you can catch a connecting train to London or Brighton.
+From here, you can catch a connecting train to London or Brighton.

 Location: Sheffield Park Station, East Sussex